ksg97031/frida-gadget/README.rst

 Prerequirement
 ----------------

-| You should install the Apktool and set the PATH environment variable. (`Install apktool <https://ibotpeaches.github.io/Apktool/install/>`_)
+| You should install Apktool and add it to your PATH environment variable.
 |

 .. code:: sh

+   # Install Apktool on macOS
    brew install apktool

+   # Add Apktool to your PATH environment variable
+   export PATH=$PATH:$HOME/.brew/bin

+| Other Platforms: `Install Guide <https://ibotpeaches.github.io/Apktool/install/>`_

 Usage
 ------------